OpenGradient/erc-onchain-agent/agent-erc.md

     /// @notice Describes a single parameter of the tool input. struct ParamDescription {
+        /// @notice type of the argument
         ParamType paramType;
-        string name;
-        string description;
+        /// @notice name of the argument, to be used by the agent string name;
+        /// @notice description of the argument, to be used by the agent string description;
     }